-(1) The officer shall prepare an electronic or digitally imaged copy of the deposition transcript, including signatures and any changes as provided in subsection (e) of this Rule, and shall certify on the deposition that the witness was duly sworn by him and that the deposition is a true record of the testimony given by the witness.
-In a divorce or annulment case, he the officer shall then promptly file the electronic or digitally imaged deposition in the office of the clerk, notifying all other parties of such action.
-In all other cases, he the officer shall the taking of the deposition, notifying the clerk and all parties of such action.
-Depositions taken pursuant to this Rule or Rule 4:6 (except depositions taken in divorce and annulment cases) shall not be filed with the clerk until the court so directs, either on its own initiative or upon the request of any party prior to or during the trial.
-Any such filing shall be made electronically unless otherwise ordered by the judge.
+(1) The officer must prepare an electronic or digitally imaged copy of the deposition transcript, including signatures and any changes as provided in subsection (e) of this Rule, and must certify on the deposition that the witness was duly sworn by him and that the deposition is a true record of the testimony given by the witness.
+In a divorce or annulment case, the officer must then promptly file the electronic or digitally imaged deposition in the office of the clerk, notifying all other parties of such action.
+In all other cases, the officer must then lodge the deposition with the attorney for the party who initiated the taking of the deposition, notifying the clerk and all parties of such action.
+Depositions taken pursuant to this Rule or Rule 4:6 (except depositions taken in divorce and annulment cases) may not be filed with the clerk until the court so directs, either on its own initiative or upon the request of any party prior to or during the trial.
+Any such filing must be made electronically unless otherwise ordered by the judge.

-Documents and things produced for inspection during the examination of the witness, shall, upon the request of a party, be marked for identification and annexed to and returned with the deposition, and may be inspected and copied by any party, except that (A) the person producing the materials may substitute copies to be marked for identification, if he affords to all parties fair opportunity to verify the copies by comparison with the originals, and (B) if the person producing the materials requests their return, the officer shall mark them, give each party an opportunity to inspect and copy them, and return them to the person producing them, and the materials may then be used in the same manner as if annexed to and returned with the deposition.
+Documents and things produced for inspection during the examination of the witness, must, upon the request of a party, be marked for identification and annexed to and returned with the deposition, and may be inspected and copied by any party, except that (A) the person producing the materials may substitute copies to be marked for identification, if he affords to all parties fair opportunity to verify the copies by comparison with the originals, and (B) if the person producing the materials requests their return, the officer must mark them, give each party an opportunity to inspect and copy them, and return them to the person producing them, and the materials may then be used in the same manner as if annexed to and returned with the deposition.
 Any party may move for an order that the original be annexed to and returned with the deposition to the court, pending final disposition of the case.

-(2) Upon payment of reasonable charges therefor, the officer shall furnish a copy of the deposition to any party or to the deponent.
+(2) Upon payment of reasonable charges therefor, the officer must furnish a copy of the deposition to any party or to the deponent.

-(3) The party taking the deposition shall give prompt notice of its filing to all other parties.
+(3) The party taking the deposition must give prompt notice of its filing to all other parties.

-(g) Failure to Attend or to Serve Subpoena; Expenses.
+(g) Failure to Attend or to Serve Subpoena; Expenses. -